Lijiang - Step Back in Time

 The Old Town of Lijiang is a world-famous tourist destination.
-It is a well preserved ancient city filled with ethnic minorities, culture, and art.
+It is a well-preserved ancient city filled with ethnic minorities, culture, and art.
 Old Town was originally founded in the late Song (960-1279) and Early Yuan (1279-1368) Dynasties.
 Lijiang's Old Town occupies an area of over 8 square kilometers.
 It is backed by the tree-covered Lion Mountain in the west, Elephant and Golden Row Mountains in the north, and fertile fields in the Southeast.
 The unique geographical location, history, and ethnic minority residents make Lijiang's Old Town a most special one.
-The Old Town of Lijiang was put in the list of the World's Relics by the World Cultural Heritage Commission of UNESCO.
+The Old Town of Lijiang was put on the list of the World's Relics by the World Cultural Heritage Commission of UNESCO.

 The architectural styles of the buildings in Old Town are of great interest to visitors.
 They incorporate architectural traits of the Naxi, Bai, Tibet, and Han ethnic groups.
 The houses are placed close together and the lanes are narrow.
-The houses are mostly earth, tile, and timber structures each featuring their own garden courtyard.
+The houses are mostly earth, tile, and timber structures each featuring its own garden courtyard.
 The Naxi people take great pride in the decorations applied to their houses.
 Doors and windows feature vivid carvings of people, animals, and auspicious symbols.

 The Old Town depends on water for its existence.
 The main water source for the town is the Black Dragon Pool.
 It splits into many canals which can be reached by every street in the town.
 The town features almost 350 bridges and willow trees grow everywhere due to the abundance of water.
 The old town is sometimes called the "Oriental Venice".

-The center of the Old Town and it is the cultural focal point is Square Street.
+The center of the Old Town and it is cultural focal point is Square Street.
 The town's four main streets radiate from it in the four cardinal directions.
 Countless lanes and alleyways extend in all directions.
 The streets are paved with the local Bluestone.
 They have been polished by centuries of feet and hooves, but still, look like they were recently laid.
-Late at night, a sluice gate in the center of the town is opened and water rushes down the streets washing the streets in the town clean.
+Late at night, a sluice gate in the center of the town is opened and water rushes down the streets washing the streets of town clean.

 Old Town is a place that will not only capture your imagination but your heart.
 It is a magical place that time seems to have forgotten filled with an amazing culture, and warm people.
 It is a jewel in the crown of China that has remained unchanged for centuries.